karen-sanchez/brainscape-hw/README.md

 # brainscape-hw
 BRAINSCAPE FRONT END ENGINEERING “HOMEWORK” ASSIGNMENT

-To view this assignment, download the files and open the index.html file in Chrome.
+To view this assignment
+1- Download ZIP to your desktop
+2- Unzip folder
+3- Open and find 'index.html'
+4- Open 'index.html' in Chrome